nipreps/mriqc/docs/source/usage.rst

       apptainer run --net --network none ...

     This solution might prevent the container from accessing the internet and downloading templates.
-    In this case, you can download the templates manually and mount provide access to the templates as explained in the previous section.
+    In this case, you can download the templates manually and provide access to the downloaded files as explained in the previous section.

     .. code-block:: bash